The Bankrate promise

 When looking to refinance and save, compare as many mortgage offers as possible.
 Even a fractional difference can save thousands.

 When you compare interest rates, consider the APR, or annual percentage rate, as well, which encompasses annual fees and gives you a better idea of what the true cost is.
-You may find that the mortgage offer with the lowest advertised rate has higher fees and closing costs that don’t make the rate as attractive.
+You may find that the mortgage refi lender with the lowest advertised rate has higher fees and closing costs that actually makes the loan’s APR higher than those of competitors’.

-If you’re not sure where to start, Bankrate makes comparing today’s refinancing offers in one place very easy.
-Our tool lets you compare rates based in factors like your preferred terms and your credit score.
+If you’re not sure where to start, Bankrate’s online calculator makes comparing today’s refinancing offers in one place very easy, allowing you to plug in your preferred terms and a particular loan’s fees, to see how much the refi will cost.

 3. Buy points to lower your interest rate